kigster/bashmatic/README.md

 │ Adding BashMatic auto-loader to /Users/<your-username>/.bashrc...  │
 └────────────────────────────────────────────────────────────────────┘
 ```

+You can always reload BashMatic with `bashmatic.reload` function.

 ## Reusable BASH Components for UI, Runtime, Ruby, Database and More